arcus/education_modules/demystifying_machine_learning/demystifying_machine_learning.md

 ### Machine learning vs. artificial intelligence

 Artificial intelligence (AI) is a broader category that includes things like machine learning, but also other tools like computer vision and neural networks.
-AI is any computer system that seeks to mimic (or out perform) human capabilities.
+AI is any computer system that seeks to mimic (or out-perform) human capabilities.
 Machine learning is one example of this --- extracting patterns and making predictions from data is a lot of what human cognition is all about --- but not all AI can be described as machine learning.

 <div class = "learn-more">